Have you ever been confused by cuts of beef?

 An example of the tender cuts in the loin and rib section are T-bone steak, strip steak, porterhouse, rib eye, rib steak and Filet Mignon.
 Is your mouth watering yet?
 It should be!
 You may also be looking for your wallet because you know these cuts are usually pricier.

 Since you probably don’t want to carry around a beef cuts chart in your pocket, here’s what you need to know about each of the cuts:

 Different Cuts of Beef:

 Chuck meat comes from the cow’s shoulder.
-A cow’s shoulder is used a lot, so it can be a tough cut of beef.
+Cows use their shoulder a lot, so it’s a tougher cut of beef.
 However, it’s also a very flavorful cut, and butchers cut it in a variety of ways so you have lots of options at the grocery store.

 Types of cuts you’ll see for chuck are ground chuck (hamburger), flat-iron steak, chuck short ribs, shoulder tender medallions, chuck pot roast, blade roast, boneless chuck short ribs, stew meat, country style ribs, and top blade steak, just to name a few.

 You should choose chuck beef when you want lots of flavor, but need to be cost conscious too.